 It goes without saying that the best way to run efficiently is to run with good technique as doing so improves your running economy and reduces injury risk.

-And you should strive to develop good form both when running outdoor as well as while pounding the belt of the treadmill at your local gym.
+And you should strive to develop good running form both when outdoor as well as while pounding the belt of the treadmill at your local gym.

 I have already discussed in previous posts the principles of proper form.

-In today’s post, I decided to change gears and zero in on the proper running form when using the treadmill.
 By improving your technique, you’ll be able to reap the benefits of your training including maintaining a steady pace and reducing the impact on your joints.

 Let’s get started.

 Here a few proper treadmill’s running traits you need to develop.

 Before you start pounding the belt, assume an athletic position.